 To obtain in-situ-altimetry comparison pairs, we will follow the approach that we have successfully used in previous validation activities (Calafat et al., 2017; Passaro et al., 2018; Bouffard et al., 2018).
-Briefly, this approach consists of assigning the altimetry data to distance bands of a certain width, and then averaging the altimetry records falling within each band.
-The corresponding in situ matching value is obtained by linearly interpolating the high-frequency observations to the time of the corresponding altimetry pass.
+Briefly, this approach consists of averaging the altimetry records falling within a predetermined distance from the TG.
+The corresponding in situ matching value is then obtained by linearly interpolating the high-frequency TG observations to the time of the corresponding altimetry pass.
 Here, interpolating in time is preferred to simply selecting the closest point, particularly when comparing with TGs, since sea levels can vary significantly over a span of 30 minutes.
-Another point to consider is that TGs can be strongly influenced by vertical land motion.
-While here we focus on relatively short time scales at which the land contribution is expected to be small, we will still detrend both the altimetry and TG time series to avoid issues with potentially strong local land movements.
 Once matchup datasets are available, we will use standard quantitative statistical quantities to evaluate the quality of the new satellite altimeter data (bias, std, regression).
 These will be compared with similar quantities obtained with matchup datasets based on the content of the operational altimeter products.

-2.3 Validation in the Gulf of Cadiz and Strait of Gibraltar regions (U Cadiz)
+2.5 Validation in the Gulf of Cadiz and Strait of Gibraltar regions (U Cadiz)

-2.3.1 Study areas
+2.5.1 Study areas

 The Gulf of Cadiz (Southwest Spain) has one of the main tributaries in Spain, the Guadalquivir River and the Doñana National Park wetlands on its right bank, close to its mouth on the Atlantic coast.
 Another tributary is the Tinto-Odiel System on the left of the Park.
 Past and present altimetry data have been validated in this area using in situ tide gauges deployed and managed by Puertos del Estado (www.puertos.es): Huelva station (in the mouth of the Tinto-Odiel System), Bonanza station (located in the estuary mouth of the Guadalquivir River), and Tarifa station (Strait of Gibraltar).
-The location of the study areas in the Iberian Peninsula is shown in Fig. 2.3.1.a.
-The location of the S3A/B tracks and the tide gauges (Huelva and Bonanza: Gulf of Cadiz) is given in Fig. 2.3.1.b; the same for the Strait of Gibraltar (Tarifa station and tracks) is in Fig. 2.3.1.c.
+The location of the study areas in the Iberian Peninsula is shown in Figure 2.5.1a.
+The location of the S3A/B tracks and the tide gauges (Huelva and Bonanza: Gulf of Cadiz) is given in Figure 2.5.1.b; the same for the Strait of Gibraltar (Tarifa station and tracks) is in Figure 2.5.1c.
 The CryoSat-2 tracks are not shown here.

-Figure 2.3.1.
-The Gulf of Cadiz and the Strait of Gibraltar in the Iberian Peninsula (Fig. 2.3.1.a).
-S3A/B tracks and TG stations in the Gulf of Cadiz (Huelva and Bonanza: Fig. 2.3.1.b) and in the Strait of Gibraltar (Tarifa: Fig.2.3.a.c).
+Figure 2.5.1 The Gulf of Cadiz and the Strait of Gibraltar in the Iberian Peninsula (Fig. 2.5.1.a).
+S3A/B tracks and TG stations in the Gulf of Cadiz (Huelva and Bonanza: Fig. 2.5.1.b) and in the Strait of Gibraltar (Tarifa: Fig. 2.5.1c).